isomerpages/pa-chingay/pages/Chingay Parade 2025.md

 </div>

-<p>Located in front of the F1 pit building, the PAssionArts Street features a stunning array of visual art installations from the PAssionArts Festival, Giant Delights and JOYOUS ART-VENTURE  co-created by residents and community artists!<br>
+<p>Located in front of the F1 pit building, the PAssionArts Street features a stunning array of visual art installations from the PAssionArts Festival, Giant Delights and JOYOUS ART-VENTURE that were co-created by residents and community artists!<br>

 Catch the vibrant performances and participatory art workshops on both the 7th and 8th February from 5.30pm to 9.00pm!